intentrai/IntentR/README.md

 ## Env
 A GoLang-based microservices application for massively streamlined comprehensive software development using the **SAWai (Scaled Agile With AI)** methodology.

-## SAWai Principles?
+## SAWai Principles

 SAWai is based on several core principles:

-Specification-first development
+**Specification-first development**
 When AI can generate implementation rapidly, the quality of vision, ideation, and specification becomes the dominant success factor.

-A structured, four-phase workflow
+**A structured, five-phase workflow**
-SAWai formalizes the lifecycle of software intent and delivery into four explicit phases:
+SAWai formalizes the lifecycle of software intent and delivery into five explicit phases:
-Specification — Define what to build (Vision, Themes, Ideation, Storyboarding) Definition — Define the scope (Capabilities, Epics) Design — Define how it looks and behaves (UI assets, frameworks, styles) Execution — Build and run (System, Code, Runtime) Capability-driven hierarchy
+- **Conception** — Define what to build (Vision, Ideation, Storyboarding)
+- **Definition** — Define the scope (Capabilities, Enablers, Narrative)
+- **Design** — Define how it looks and behaves (UI assets, frameworks, styles, designer tools)
+- **Testing** — Define quality criteria (BDD/Gherkin test scenarios, AI-assisted analysis)
+- **Implementation** — Build and run (System, AI Principles, Code, Runtime)

+**Capability-driven hierarchy**
-SAWai simplifies traditional agile hierarchies by treating capabilities as the primary unit of intent, with epics representing scoped delivery and implementation details serving as execution specifications.
+SAWai simplifies traditional agile hierarchies by treating capabilities as the primary unit of intent, with enablers representing technical implementations and requirements serving as execution specifications.
+No Epics needed—AI handles the complexity that traditionally required Epic-level grouping.

-AI-amplified delivery with governance
+**AI-amplified delivery with governance**
 AI is not an add-on tool, but a governed participant in the development process, guided by explicit principles, constraints, and traceability back to the capabilities it affects.
+Each phase includes approval gates for human oversight.

+**Phase Approvals**
+Every phase includes a dedicated approval page where stakeholders can review, approve, or reject items before progressing to the next phase.
+Rejections are tracked and surfaced in the sidebar navigation.

 Existing tools struggle to support this model because they are artifact-centric—tickets, boards, files, and pipelines—rather than capability-centric.
-UbeCode exists to provide a unified, open-source platform that operationalizes SAWai by making capabilities the first-class abstraction that connects specification, design, delivery, collaboration, and AI governance in a single, coherent system.
+UbeCode exists to provide a unified, open-source platform that operationalizes SAWai by making capabilities the first-class abstraction that connects specification, design, testing, delivery, collaboration, and AI governance in a single, coherent system.

 ## Overview